commercelayer/commercelayer-js-sdk/README.md

 ### What is Commerce Layer?

-[Commerce Layer](https://commercelayer.io/) is a headless platform that makes it easy to build enterprise-grade ecommerce into any website, by using the language, CMS, and tools you already master and love.
+[Commerce Layer](https://commercelayer.io/) is a headless platform that lets you easily build enterprise-grade ecommerce into any website, by using the language, CMS, and tools you already master and love.

 # Getting started

-To get started with the Commerce Layer JS SDK you need to install it and then get the credentials that will allow you to perform your API calls.
+To get started with Commerce Layer JS SDK you need to install it and then get the credentials that will allow you to perform your API calls.

 - [Installation](##-installation)
 - [Authentication](##-authentication)